snaewe/omniorb/README.win32.txt

 To link against the DLL versions of the omniORB libraries, you should use the following libraries:

-  omnithread32_rt.lib     -- omnithread library
+  omnithread_rt.lib     -- omnithread library
-  omniORB410_rt.lib       -- omniORB runtime library
+  omniORB4_rt.lib       -- omniORB runtime library
-  omniDynamic410_rt.lib   -- omniORB runtime library for dynamic features omniCodeSets410_rt.lib  -- extra code sets for string transformation omnisslTP410_rt.lib     -- SSL transport (if OpenSSL is available) COS410_rt.lib           -- stubs and skeletons for the COS service interfaces COSDynamic410_rt.lib    -- dynamic stubs for the COS service interfaces
+  omniDynamic4_rt.lib   -- omniORB runtime library for dynamic features omniCodeSets4_rt.lib  -- extra code sets for string transformation omnisslTP4_rt.lib     -- SSL transport (if OpenSSL is available) COS4_rt.lib           -- stubs and skeletons for the COS service interfaces COSDynamic4_rt.lib    -- dynamic stubs for the COS service interfaces

 If you are building your application code in debug mode, you MUST use the debug versions of the omniORB libraries, otherwise you will get